vishytheswishy/Tumor-Cell-Simulation-in-a-Hypoxic-Environment/README.md

 # oxydiff-cancer
-CS 184C Spring 2020 Final project.
 This project simulates a tissue with the following types of cells:
-- tba

-our base code is forked from
+base code is forked from
 https://github.com/shippy/cell-activation-model

 and more details about the methods implemented can be found here:
-- tba

 Setup